CARLI/select/docs/getting-started-developer.md

 * On a Mac, the best way to install these is with [Homebrew](http://brew.sh/).
 Install Homebrew following the instructions on their website, then:
 * `brew install couchdb`

+#### Notes

 * During the install, instructions will be printed for how to start and stop couch.
-The recommended way is to use OSX's launchctl facility.
-To do so, copy the `homebrew.mxcl.couchdb.plist` file into your `~/Library/LaunchAgents/` folder as instructed during the `brew install` process.
-If you prefer, you can also start and stop CouchDB manually.

-* mention futon
+* Couch includes a nice interactive utility called futon.
+It is available at http://localhost:5984/_utils/
 * initial setup for database (grunt tasks - deploy cycles, deploy design docs, deploy admin user)
 * Import users (grunt task - imported from users.json)